AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \input{includes/ut/algorithms/por-reflected-block-weight.tex}

-Additionally, we should modify the \textsc{WeightOf} function as detailed in \autoref{alg:por-simplex} -- this integrates the cap on weight contributed by each reflecting chain, as suggested in \autoref{sec:reflection-pow-and-pos}.
+Note that \autoref{alg:por-reflected-block-weight} integrates the cap on weight contributed by each reflecting chain, as suggested in \autoref{sec:reflection-pow-and-pos}.

-\input{includes/ut/algorithms/por-simplex.tex}

 ### The Simplex